chintown/shennong/README.md

 Shennong will loop through each test inputs and feeds it to all the tester one by one.

-Keeping the testing result, Shennong can give you a simple HTML table for easy comparising.
+Keeping the testing result, Shennong can give you a simple HTML table for comparison.

 *You can also add attributes to the dom result (by implementing `markLabel` method) and apply nice CSS styles on them.*